 Obviously, the price (trend) is not always upwardly and one must be prepared to weather such storms.
-This is possible by not continuously focusing on the shares once you have done your thorough due-diligence and purchased for the long haul.
+This is possible by not continuously focusing on the shares once you have done your thorough due-diligence (something that applies to all other assets including property) and purchased for the long haul.

 Playing blissful ignorance is the best advice you will get as you can become emotionally attached to the performance of the shares and that can affect your mood.